Vadym-Lopatka/clojure-pwd-generator/README.md

 Сommand-line tool for password generation.

 - generates a password of a given length (12 by default)
-- copies the result to the clipboard and
+- copies the result to the clipboard
-- prints to the console
+- prints the result to the console

 ## Usage